LiamFallon213/DnD/World Building/Locations/The Eastern Continent/The Great Sea/Heart of the Sea.md

 Area where the Levithan, and Kraken live.
-It's a breeding grounf for many of the more powerful beings of the ocean, Krakens, Hydra, and Dragon Turtles.
+It's a breeding ground for many of the more powerful beings of the ocean, Krakens, Hydra, and Dragon Turtles.